pcroch/lunch-picker-api/README.md

           *MAXIMUM distance in meters from the search location.
-          *if nothing is found between the maximum distance and the localisation, the distance be will be incremented by 10 untill we will reach 10 restaurants or the distance wil be bigger than 40 km.
+          *if nothing is found between the maximum distance and the localisation, the distance be will be incremented by 10 until we reach 10 restaurants or the distance will be bigger than 40 km.
           *Positive integer between 0 and 39 999.

    - Price:

           *Pricing Range to filter the search result with: 1 = $, 2 = $$, 3 = $$$, 4 = $$$$.
           *Positive integer between 1 and 4.
-If the number are the same, it will be considered as Integer.
+If the numbers are the same, it will be considered as Integer.

   - Attendees: